-Your Seattle Cancer Care Alliance (SCCA) proton therapy team is here not only to treat you, but to listen to you and take care of you and your family.
-They are experts in the field of proton radiation therapy, and focus exclusively on treating patients just like you, every day, and understand your questions, needs and concerns.
+Your team at Fred Hutchinson Cancer Center – Proton Therapy is here not only to treat your disease, but to listen to you and take care of you and your family.
+They are experts in proton radiation therapy who focus on treating patients just like you, every day.
+They understand your questions, needs and concerns.

-Your team includes a group of world-class professionals including a radiation oncologist, radiation therapist, nurse, physicist, and dosimetrist, all here to support you.
-We integrate supportive care services, such as social workers, child life specialists, registered dietitians and integrative medicine specialists, to promote your well-being in every sense.
+Your team includes a group of world-class professionals, including a radiation oncologist, radiation therapist and nurse, who are all here to support you.
+Behind the scenes, there are engineers, dosimetrists and physicists who work together to plan and provide your therapy.
+We also have supportive care providers to help with your well-being in every sense.
+They include social workers, child life specialists, registered dietitians and integrative medicine specialists.

 What each team member does

-Your care team nurse will provide day-to-day care and help coordinate any additional medical services you might need during your proton treatment, including: arranging for blood tests, scans, medical appointments or other services you need.
-Your clinical nurse is experienced in radiation therapy.
+Your nurse will provide day-to-day care and help arrange any other medical services you might need during your proton treatment.
+For example, they may help schedule blood tests, scans or appointments.
+Your nurse is experienced in radiation therapy.

-Patient care coordinators manage the exchange of your medical records, collect information for evaluating your individual care plan and schedule your initial consultation.
-They also assist you in understanding your insurance, Medicare or Medicaid coverage, and help coordinate your payment and manage your costs.
+Patient care coordinators manage the exchange of your medical records.
+They also collect details about your case up front so we can decide if proton therapy might be an option for you.
+They schedule your initial consultation.
+They also help you understand your insurance, Medicare or Medicaid coverage and help with details about costs and payments.

-The patient navigator/concierge greets you when you come to the Center and can help and answer questions regarding your non-medical needs.
-If you are traveling to Seattle for treatment, your patient navigator/concierge can help you locate transportation, lodging and other local services you may need.
-They also plan and coordinate educational and social programs for you, such as visits to local museums and arts organizations.
+The patient navigator/concierge greets you and your loved ones when you arrive.
+They can help with nonmedical needs.
+If you are traveling to Seattle for treatment, your patient navigator/concierge can help with transportation, lodging and other local services you may need.
+They can also give you information about educational and social programs to make your stay more enjoyable, like visits to museums and arts organizations.